shopware/docs/products/extensions/b2b-suite/guides/core/assignment-service.md

     }
 ```

-## The Service
+## The service

 Services are even smaller.
 They contain the two relevant methods for assignment.
-Internally they will check if the assignment is even allowed, and throw exceptions if not.
+Internally they will check if the assignment is even allowed and throw exceptions if not.

 ```php
 <?php declare(strict_types=1);